 In order to be considered for the Service Scholars Program and $2,000 annual Service Scholarship, students must do the following:

 - Apply to Stevenson by the January 15 Specialty Scholarship deadline and be admitted to the University.
-Stevenson’s application for admissions will be available on August 1.
+Stevenson’s application for admission will be available on August 1.

-- Complete the Application for Service and Leadership Scholars Programs by January 15.
+- Complete the Application for Service and Leadership Scholars Programs by the deadline of January 15.

-- Complete a Specialty Scholarship Interview by February 1.
+- Complete a Specialty Scholarship Interview by the priority deadline of February 1.
 Stevenson University Service Scholars applications will also be considered for the Founders’ Scholarship when interviewing.
-There is no separate application for Founders’.
+There is no separate application for the Founders’ Scholarship.
 Students selected for the Stevenson University Service Scholars will also receive the $2,000 Founders’ Scholarship in addition to the $2,000 Service Scholarship for a total of $4,000 in scholarship funding on top of any previously awarded SU Merit-Based Scholarship.
 Students not selected for the Stevenson University Service Scholars may be awarded a Founders’ Scholarship of $2,000 on its own.

 Students who meet all of the above application requirements will be notified whether or not they have been selected for Stevenson University Service Scholars on a rolling basis once the application is submitted and interview is completed.

 In order to remain a Service Scholar once accepted to the program, students must: